ashutoshsinha25/Java_DSA/README.md

 Contributions to this repository are always welcome!
 If you have any data structures or algorithms that you would like to add or improve, please follow these steps:

 1. Fork the repository.
-2.Create a new branch for your contribution.
+2. Create a new branch for your contribution.
 3. Commit your changes and push the branch.
 4. Open a pull request, and provide a clear and concise description of your changes.